-Since I am only talking from my personal experience, without regard to the wide range of other opinions, I can say with a certainty – there is a whole world of fascinating “mystical” things out there, which is very interesting and fascinating to explore.
-In my case, it manifested mostly through very vivid “prophetic” dreams, visions and premonitions – occurrences of “just knowing” something without any regard to logical reasoning and common sense.
+Since I am only talking from my personal experience, without regard to the wide range of other opinions, I can say with certainty – there is a whole world of fascinating “mystical” things out there, which is very interesting to explore.
+In my case, it manifested mostly through very vivid “prophetic” dreams, visions and premonitions – occurrences of “just knowing” something without any regard to logical reasoning and “common sense”.

 Over the years, and especially during long meditation retreats I had many chances to explore the capacity of my mind to perceive a range of various “broadcasts”.
 Probably, I have indulged in it a bit too much, all the time being aware of Buddha’s warning: Siddhis (mystical, supernatural powers) are to be expected if you practice meditation seriously, but they are not the end, and can actually lead you astray from your search for the Real.